google/data-layer-helper/README.md

 Once the type of the new and existing values has been categorized this way, we can use the following table to describe what action will happen for that key/value pair:

-Existing Value | New Value    | Merging Action
+Existing Value | New Value    | Default Merging Action
 ---------------|--------------|--------------------------
 Array          | Array        | Recursively merge
 Array          | Plain Object | Overwrite existing value